Beginning with its opening days and ending with its sell to Best Buy, Speakeasy was often in the news -- in Seattle, and around the world.

 Speakeasy was conceived around March of 1994.
 The main impetus was that while the Internet was

-Partnering with Competitive Local Exchange Carrier Covad, Speakeasy launches its broadband
+Partnering with Competitive Local Exchange Carrier Covad, Speakeasy launches its broadband services

-“The Speakeasy has been really glorious,” says Gretchen Apgar.
-“From the
+"The Speakeasy has been really glorious," says Gretchen Apgar.
+"From the beginning, we wanted to mix

-“It ruined us,” said co-owner Gretchen Apgar.
-“You spend two-and-a-half years
+"It ruined us," said co-owner Gretchen Apgar.
+"You spend two-and-a-half years building an identity,

-In late November, several of Speakeasy’s web servers were compromised by a hacker based in
+In late November, several of Speakeasy's web servers were compromised by a hacker based in Russia.

 Entrepreneur profiles several start-ups, focused on more than just making a buck.